Ex-Thai PM's party vows calm, U.S. calls for inclusive politics

 Anusorn Iamsa-ard, spokesman for the Puea Thai Party, said the decision to ban Yingluck from politics would not be a trigger for unrest.

-"We will not use the decision to impeach (former) Prime Minister Yingluck as a trigger to organize political movements, that is not our intention," Anusorn told Reuters.
+"We will not use the decision to impeach [former] Prime Minister Yingluck as a trigger to organise political movements, that is not our intention," Anusorn told Reuters.

-Thailand remains under martial law following a May coup which the army said was necessary to restore order after months of political unrest in which nearly 30 people died.
+Thailand remains under martial law following a May coup which the army said was necessary to restore order after months of political unrest that left nearly 30 dead.
 The law, imposed nationwide, bans all political gatherings.

-The ban and the legal case against Yingluck are the latest twist in a decade of turbulent politics that have pitted Yingluck and her brother against the royalist-military establishment that sees the Shinawatras as a threat and reviles their populist policies.
+The ban and the legal case against Yingluck are the latest twist in a decade of turbulent politics that have pitted Yingluck and her brother Thaksin, himself a former prime minister, against the royalist-military establishment that sees the Shinawatras as a threat and reviles their populist policies.

 Both led populist governments toppled in coups and were subjected to legal action and street protests by pro-establishment activists.